amanrai31/JavaAndDsa/01JAVA/02classObj.md

 Declare => `Cars m5cs;` => Value will be null, declareing a reference variable does not create an object.

 Initalization => A `new` operator instantiate the class by allocating memory for new object & return ref to that memory, `new` operator also invokes the class constructor. `Cars m5cs = new Cars();` => There are 3 other way to create obj from a class

+**Anonymous object =>** Instantiate but are not stored in a reference vaiable.
+Used for immediate method call & destroyed after method call.

+### Methods/functions is JAVA

+Collection of statements that does some specific task and `may` return result to caller.
+Gets execute when called.

+**USE =>** Reuseability of code.

+**Method declaration =>**
+1. Access modifiers (All 4)
+2. Return type
+3. Method name
+4. Parameter list
+5. Execption list (Execption that you expect by f/n can throw)
+6. Body {}

+**Types of methods =>** 1.
+Bulit-in function  ||   2. user defined function

+**Method signature =>** `Name of method` & `parameters list` (no of para, order of para, type of para)

+**Method overloading =>** F/n name is same but overall signature is different.

+**NOTE :** When a method is called it completes all statements, reaches return statement(may or may not return), throws an exception.

+**Memory allocation for method call** When a method is called a stack frame (SF) is created within the stack area after that an argumant passed to a local variable & value returned by this method is stored in SF & after execution allocated SF would be deleted .
+There is stack pointer register which keep track of all SFs, this stack pointer register is managed by JVM.